 no escarole? - substitute any leafy green of your choice such as spinach, kale, chard, etc.

-vegetarian/vegan – replace the sausage with 1 or 2 additional cans of beans, and chicken broth with vegetable broth.
+vegetarian/vegan - replace the sausage with 1 or 2 additional cans of beans, and chicken broth with vegetable broth (affiliate link).
 Add more spices and seasonings such as liquid smoke (affiliate link), garlic, thyme, etc. to make up for loss of flavor the sausage provides.

 different sausages - replace the Italian style chicken sausage with andouille, kielbasa, chorizo, etc, to take this soup in many different flavorful directions